 Types of Deferred Student Loans

-Deferred student loans come in various forms, including subsidized and unsubsidized federal loans, private loans, and even some institutional loans.
-Each type may have different eligibility criteria and terms for deferment.
+Among the many shapes deferred student loans take are subsidized and unsubsidized federal loans, private loans, and even certain institutional loans.
+Every kind could have varied terms for deferral and qualifying requirements.

 The Connection Between Student Loans and Credit Scores